taxee/taxee-tax-statistics/README.md

 const michiganStats = 2016.TAX_DATA.michigan;
 ```

+## Are you using Taxee stats?

+We'd love to know!
+Create an issue in this repo and tell us more.

 ## Contributors

 While federal tax brackets are updated at a known frequency (once a year), state tax brackets can change at any time.
 The Taxee team will update the tax brackets contained in this repository every 3 months.
 If you find a discrepancy, feel free to submit a pull request or create an issue - we'd appreciate it!